 train_sents = list(conll2002.iob_sents('esp.train')) dev_sents = list(conll2002.iob_sents('esp.testa')) test_sents = list(conll2002.iob_sents('esp.testb'))

 (The python version of conlleval doesn’t calculate the token-based score, but if you really want it, you can use the original perl version.
 You would use the

 The version we have given you gets about 49% F1 right out of the box.
 We made some very simple modifications, and got it to 60%.
 This is a generous baseline that any thoughtful model should be able to beat.
 The state of the art on the Spanish dataset is about 85%.
 If you manage to beat that, then look for conference deadlines and start writing, because you can publish it.

-As always, beating the baseline alone with earn you a B on the project.
 In order to earn an A, demonstrate that you have thought about the problem carefully, and come up with solutions beyond what was strictly required.
-Extra credit for the top of the leaderboard etc.

 Here are the deliverables that you will need to submit: